November 19, 2013

 - What challenges have you experienced?

-Next week I’ll review a seminar I recent attended.
+Next week I’ll review a seminar I recently attended.
 Sarah Kalnajs presented on people’s “Five Faux Paws” and their relation to dog aggression.
 Stay tuned!